php-http/documentation/clients/guzzle7-adapter.rst

 Guzzle 7 Adapter
 ================

 An HTTPlug adapter for the `Guzzle 7 HTTP client`_.
-Guzzle 7 will support PSR-18 out of the box.
+Guzzle 7 supports PSR-18
+out of the box.
 This adapter makes sense if you want to use HTTPlug async interface.

 Installation